 The product realization process could be considered as a process of transforming different stakeholders' needs into output information, which corresponds to a manufacturable design, see figure 1.
 This process includes e.g. scenario planning, idea and technology management, product planning, product development and production development including logistics, maintenance and recycling.
-The mornation and communication management and creative
+The problems with implementing an efficient product realization process can generally be explained by the high number of different phases, and thus disciplines, that all have to collaborate [10].

-Figure 1.
-The product realization process
+Figure 1: The product realization process

-Collaboration between main- and sub-suppliers is dependent on the ability to manage the information/knowledge exchange between interfaces for upstream and downstream tasks, different sub-systems and different organisational functions.
+Collaboration between main- and sub-suppliers is dependent on the ability to manage the information/knowledge exchange between interfaces for upstream and downstream tasks, different subsystems and different organisational functions.
 A large amount of information has to be coordinated in the product development process.
 An efficient organisation also has to understand the information processing logic and the integration with its environment which requires communication and coordination skills.
-These skills are needed to manage and control the complexities of the design process, where activities should be carried out 'concurrently' [Duffy et.al.
-1999].
+These skills are needed to manage and control the complexities of the design process, where activities should be carried out 'concurrently' [4].
 One important aspect of coordination is how to manage the overlapping of coupled product development activities.